 The fluffy, cauliflower-shaped cumulus are one of the most common and distinctive types of cloud.
-All cumulus clouds develop because of convection.
+All cumulus clouds develop as a result of convection.

-Stratocumulus clouds consists of large, rounded masses of stratus that form groups, lines or waves.
+Stratocumulus cloud consists of large, rounded masses of stratus that form groups, lines or waves.

 Stratus clouds tend to be featureless, low altitude clouds that cover the sky in a blanket of white or grey.